How to Visit Pompeii and Herculaneum in One Day Without a Tour

 Walking to and from the train station to the Pompeii entrance, you have to run the gauntlet of food and tchotchke hucksters – and it doesn’t require a degree in hospitality to know that the stuff they’re selling isn’t going to be cheap.
 Not only that, the food will be decidedly meh.
 You can certainly bring a picnic lunch and enjoy it sitting on an ancient Roman curb somewhere within Pompeii, but if you don’t want to tote your whole lunch with you and you’d still like to avoid paying too much for a crummy meal just because it’s close by, the solution is simple.

 On my recent visit, I wasn’t hungry enough to be desperate when I left Pompeii, so I just started walking.
 Within a few minutes I was outside the tourist circle, and within 10 minutes I was inside a sort of pizzeria/deli full of locals where I ordered a sandwich the size of my head plus three beverages for a grand total of €6.
-It’s only in consulting Google Maps now that I’m able to figure out where I was – turns out I had walked in the opposite direction from modern-day central Pompei, and was partway to nearby Torre Annunziata – but the point is that it only took a few minutes of walking along the main road away from the Pompeii entrance to find a place to get a really good meal for a fraction of what it would have cost to eat right outside the excavations.
+It’s only in consulting Google Maps now that I’m able to figure out where I was – turns out I had walked in the opposite direction from modern-day central Pompei, and was partway to nearby Torre Annunziata – but the point is that it only took a few minutes of walking along a main road away from the Pompeii entrance to find a place to get a really good meal for a fraction of what it would have cost to eat right outside the excavations.

 Should you decide to go wandering a bit in search of more lunch options, I do recommend having a better map of the area than just the map of the Pompeii excavations themselves so you know how to get back to the train station for the trip to Herculaneum.
 I ended up having to stop into a tourist information office (thankfully it was open) to get walking directions back where I needed to go.